-Strategic management of technological innovation → for projects to be technically as commercially successful, a firm needs:
+\rightarrow for projects to be technically as commercially successful, a firm needs:

-- (1) an in-depth understanding of the dynamics of innovation - (2) a well-crafted innovation strategy - (3) well-designed processes for implementing the innovation strategy
+- 1. An in-depth understanding of the dynamics of innovation - How and why innovation occurs in an industry, and why some innovations rise to dominate others - 2.
+A well-crafted innovation strategy - Formulate a technological innovation strategy - 3.
+Well-designed processes for implementing the innovation strategy I - How the organization's size and structure influence its overall rate of innovativeness